bailey27/cppcryptfs/README.md

 ```

 Note: when using the short version of the option, you should not use the equal sign between the option and its argument.
 When using the long version of the option, the equal sign is optional. e.g. these will work

+Also, if you intend to mount a volume to a drive letter, then you should not include a \\ character in the argument to the drive option.  e.g. if you want to mount to drive "r:" use "-dr:" and not "-dr:\\".

 ```
 cppcryptfs -m c:\tmp\test -d k -p XYZ